-Weighbridge Office, built in 1830, the office is a brick-built wedge-shaped building with a weighing machine inside with two external weighbridges on either side.
+• Weighbridge Office, built in 1830, the office is a brick-built wedge-shaped building with a weighing machine inside with two external weighbridges on either side.

 - The Admiral Codrington Public House, St Columba's Close is first mentioned in 1848 and the present building probably dates from this time.
 Admiral Sir Edward Codrington was a veteran of the Battle of Trafalgar and lived from 1770 to 1851. - The Coal Vaults built in 1853 for the storage of coal for Coventry's gas works on Abbotts Lane.
-The vaults have been converted into a bar and nightclub.
+The vaults have been converted into an arts venue.

-- The wharf crane that was originally situated on the side of the canal at Draper's Field and was moved to the basin in the 1990s. - The swing bridge and James Brindley statue. - Thomas Yeoman House and John Sinclair House. - Coping stones around the edge of the basin and other canal trim. - Good quality paving and groundscape. - Retaining walls in blue engineering brick behind John Sinclair House. - Granite wall beyond Draper's Field Bridge. - Green space on former wharf site adjacent to Drapers Fields with attractive mixed planting of ornamental and native species including Crack and Weeping Willow, Lombardy Poplar, Sliver Birch and Sycamore.
+- The wharf crane that was originally situated on the side of the canal at Draper's Field and was moved to the basin in the 1990s. - The swing bridge - James Brindley statue by James Butler. - The Canal Basin mosaic by Rosalind Waits. - Thomas Yeoman House and John Sinclair House. - Coping stones around the edge of the basin and other canal trim. - Good quality paving and groundscape. - Retaining walls in blue engineering brick behind John Sinclair House. - Granite wall beyond Draper's Field Bridge. - The Journeyman sculpture by Stephen Hitchen. - The Wave Seat by Michael Grevatte. - Green space on former wharf site adjacent to Drapers Fields with attractive mixed planting of ornamental and native species including Crack and Weeping Willow, Lombardy Poplar, Sliver Birch and Sycamore.